uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-2.md

 # TODO: How do we want to structure this page?

-# 5. Workshop Development, Part 2
+# 5. Module Development, Part 2

 You have 25 minutes to work either alone or in a group to create an actual module on how to prepare the Best Recipe Ever.